NASA-IMPACT/modern-dgf/README.md

         -   Once customized, only selected folders and documents will remain in the repo.
 You will need to push the changes to your GitHub repo.
             > `git commit -am '<Your commit message>'`.
 Please replace `<Your commit message>` with appropriate messaging.

             > `git push origin main`.
 This will push your changes into GitHub.
 However, it is highly recommended to use branches and Pull requests to make any changes.
 [Read more.](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests)

+    -   Additonally, you can also choose to create github issues based on the selections made.
+Additional parameters are required for github issues to be created.
+        > `GITHUB_REPO=<new GitHub Repo name> GITHUB_OWNER=<organization/user handle> GITHUB_AUTH_KEY=<GitHub Authorization Key> python initialize.py`

+        > GitHub Auth Key can be obtained via [GitHub settings](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens)

     -   Performance a quick compliance check against the different policies (SPD-41a, FAIR) etc. (Work in Progress)